 Those are seriously difficult questions to answer.
 The truth is that every wedding is different, and you need to assess with your venue, your suppliers and your guests what the right thing is for you to do as a couple.
 Communication is absolutely key: talk to elderly relatives, talk to your insurance, talk to your suppliers, talk to friends and family.
 Above all, this needs to be a decision you and your partner are 100% happy with so don’t forget to be totally honest with each other.

-How Do I Postpone or Cancel My Wedding?
+How Do I Postpone My Wedding?

 1. Let Your Venue and Suppliers Know Your Decision ASAP